knpuniversity/javascript/knpu/ep3-webpack/minify-css.md

 want to know in your JS code whether or not you're in production... maybe because you do some extra logging when *not* in production.

 In your code, you would use a constant called `PRODUCTION`.
-But insted of *defining* that somewhere in your JS, you can let the `DefinePlugin` do that for you.
+But instead of *defining* that somewhere in your JS, you can let the `DefinePlugin` do that for you.
 With this config, Webpack actually *rewrites* your code!
 If it sees `!PRODUCTION`, the final built code will say if `!true`.
 It literally replaces the `PRODUCTION`